truongngh/IPTVSimple/README.md

 5. Move out to XBMC Settings > Live TV and enable it
 6. Enjoy

+Note:
-Note: when you update the playlist.m3u for more channel, please reset PVR database on Live TV Settings so the LiveTV can update the channel properly
+*when you update the playlist.m3u for more channel, please reset PVR database on Live TV Settings so the LiveTV can update the channel properly
+*to use remote tv to switch channel, please check option "Use backend channels numbers" in Settings > Live TV > General